awsdocs/aws-codebuild-user-guide/doc_source/sample-github-enterprise.md

-# GitHub Enterprise sample for CodeBuild<a name="sample-github-enterprise"></a>
+# GitHub Enterprise Server sample for CodeBuild<a name="sample-github-enterprise"></a>

-AWS CodeBuild supports GitHub Enterprise as a source repository\.
-This sample shows how to set up your CodeBuild projects when your GitHub Enterprise repository has a certificate installed\.
-It also shows how to enable webhooks so that CodeBuild rebuilds the source code every time a code change is pushed to your GitHub Enterprise repository\.
+AWS CodeBuild supports GitHub Enterprise Server as a source repository\.
+This sample shows how to set up your CodeBuild projects when your GitHub Enterprise Server repository has a certificate installed\.
+It also shows how to enable webhooks so that CodeBuild rebuilds the source code every time a code change is pushed to your GitHub Enterprise Server repository\.

 ## Prerequisites<a name="sample-github-enterprise-prerequisites"></a>

 1. Generate a personal access token for your CodeBuild project\.
 We recommend that you create a GitHub Enterprise user and generate a personal access token for this user\.
 Copy it to your clipboard so that it can be used when you create your CodeBuild project\.
-For more information, see [Creating a Personal Access Token in GitHub Enterprise](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) on the GitHub Help website\.
+For more information, see [Creating a personal access token for the command line](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) on the GitHub Help website\.

    When you create the personal access token, include the **repo** scope in the definition\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codebuild/latest/userguide/images/scopes.png)

-1. Download your certificate from GitHub Enterprise\.
+1. Download your certificate from GitHub Enterprise Server\.
 CodeBuild uses the certificate to make a trusted SSL connection to the repository\.

    **Linux/macOS clients:**